awsdocs/amazon-redshift-developer-guide/doc_source/r_WF_ROW_NUMBER.md

 Optional\.
 One or more expressions that define the ROW\_NUMBER function\.

 ORDER BY *order\_list*
 Optional\.
 The expression that defines the columns on which the row numbers are based\.
 If no PARTITION BY is specified, ORDER BY uses the entire table\.
-If ORDER BY is omitted, the return value is 1 through the total number of rows\.
-If ORDER BY does not produce a unique ordering, the order of the rows is nondeterministic\.
+If ORDER BY does not produce a unique ordering or is omitted, the order of the rows is nondeterministic\.
 For more information, see [Unique Ordering of Data for Window Functions](r_Examples_order_by_WF.md)\.

 ## Return Type<a name="c_Supported_data_types_r_WF_ROW_NUMBER"></a>

-INTEGER
+BIGINT

 ## Examples<a name="r_WF_ROW_NUMBER-examples"></a>